DionRizo/animal_classification_model/README.md

 A deep learning model for classifying animal images using PyTorch, with MLOps practices implemented using DVC and MLflow.

+## Front end Overview

+Check out the README under the "Front End" folder to install dependencies and run the website.

 ## Overview

 This project implements a transfer learning-based image classification model that can identify 10 different animal classes: